yannvanhalewyn/nashville-numbers/notes/ideas.md

 - Think of names for the permissions in a hub.
 A peasant can't do anything, a lord can edit, a king can edit, add and delete sheets and a God can do anything, even manage people's permissions, rename the hub and rule the world.
+- When in a HUB, you can have either self made sheets, or ref an existing public sheet! (warn the user that if the public sheet's owner updates it, it will affect the hub, maybe offer a lock of some sort?)
+- Abitity to favorite (or like) an existing public sheet for easy referal

 Marketing